RausellLab/CellIDPaperScript/README.md

 # CellIDPaperScript

 This is the repository to reproduce the figures for Cell-ID manuscript.
-To download Cell-ID please refer to https://github.com/RausellLab/CelliD or https://bioconductor.org/packages/devel/bioc/html/CelliD.html.
-The CellID legacy branch on github was used for manuscript results, small difference can occur due to dependencies package versionning and system.
+To download Cell-ID please refer to https://github.com/RausellLab/CelliD.
+The CellID legacy branch on github was used for manuscript results.
 All data are downloaded through code.

 ### SupNote2 Consistency of MCA low-dimensional representation of cells and genes